Ishavi

 The pipeline is not a single model -- it is a chain of specialised models with strict input/output schemas between stages.
 Each stage is independently swappable and independently audited.

-• Text-to-speech: OpenAI TTS (alloy / nova voices) for the interviewer voice.
+• Text-to-speech: OpenAI TTS (gpt-4o-mini-tts) for the interviewer voice.

 • All model outputs are stored alongside the prompt + system message that produced them so any decision can be reproduced.